davi133/brush_sfx/README.md

 and `Sound for eraser` and `Eraser sound` options control the sound effects that will play when using your brush on canvas.
 The `Use different sound on current preset` lets you assing a different configuration to your current brush preset.
+Preset configurations are linked to the brush's name

 ## Sound Effects